 Making a claim using the Small Claims Track is inexpensive

-- Your local court can send you forms to fill in and leaflets detailing each stage and the fees involved.
+- Your local court can send you forms to fill in and leaflets detailing each stage and the fees involved, or you can claim online.
+Fees are based on the amount you are claiming and are lower for online claims.

 - A solicitor is not usually required.